 Non-State Actors and Civil Society

-The ILO engages with non-state actors to promote decent work for all.
-Their support for policy setting, adopting legislation and development cooperation is essential to promote fundamental principles and rights at work, employment and sustainable enterprise, and social protection, and to ensure better working conditions.
+The ILO engages with non-state actors to promote social justice for decent work.
+Their support for policy setting, the adoption legislation and development cooperation is essential to promoting fundamental principles and rights at work, employment, sustainable enterprises and social protection as well as to ensuring better working conditions.

 The ILO has developed cooperation with the Inter Parliamentary Union, the Latin American Parliament (Parlatino), the European Parliament, and the Pan African Parliament.
 The eradication of child labour has been one of the most prominent commitments of parliamentary organizations towards decent work.